Noothanvardhan/newsite/README.md

 🎓 **Recent Mechanical Engineering Graduate (Class of 2025)**
 - Passionate about building things—whether mechanical or digital!
-- Transitioning to the world of software development.
+- Transitioning to the world of web development.

 🌱 **Aspiring Software Developer**
 - Completed a 3-month internship as a Frontend Developer.